-Even if you didn’t grant Facebook or Facebook Messenger access to your address book directly, you may have done so indirectly when you signed into Facebook from the Settings → Facebook preferences pane, as you need to disable the Contacts toggle switch to prevent your address book from syncing with Facebook.
+On old iOS and OS X (macOS) versions, even if you didn’t grant Facebook or Facebook Messenger access to your address book directly, you may have done so indirectly when you signed into Facebook from the Settings/System Preferences.

-So now that you’ve learned how they got there, it’s time to learn how to remove them, and it’s pretty simple really.
+So now that you’ve learned how they got there, it’s time to learn how to remove them, and it’s pretty simple.
 Just follow these steps:

-1. Open your favorite web browser and visit the Facebook Messenger contacts page.
+1) Open your favorite web browser and make sure you’re logged in to Facebook here.

-2. Scroll down if necessary, and click on the Delete All button.
+3) Scroll down if necessary, and click Delete all contacts.

-Note: You will see a list of people’s names in this view, and you can individually delete certain people instead of all of them, if you want to.
-We’re specifically indicating the ‘Delete All’ function for those of you who only want to see Facebook friends here.
+Note: You will see a list of people’s names in this view, and you can individually delete certain people instead of all of them if you want to.
+We’re specifically indicating the ‘Delete all contacts’ function for those of you who only want to see Facebook friends here.

-Logging out and then in again helps clear the caches associated with Facebook.
-If you had not done so, the people may have remained in your Facebook Messenger chat for several more minutes or page refresh attempts.
+Logging out and then logging in again helps clear the caches associated with Facebook.
+If you had not done so, the people might have remained in your Facebook Messenger chat for several more minutes or page refresh attempts.